Kn99HN/Full-stack-Helsinki-Course/README.md

 9.  [x] Part 2b - Exercises
 10. [ ] Part 2c - Getting data from Server
 11. [ ] Writing Notes Markdown for each section to review
+12. [ ] Writing Notes about async, callback in JS.